Roles

 Roles can be added or modified using the Roles screen.

-- Only for the administrator role: select All rights.
+Only for the administrator role: select the checkbox All rights.
 All other roles should provide a minimum set of rights required for the corresponding task or feature.

 If necessary, you can add a tag to a role in tab Role tags.
 For more information, see Tags.